We advocate a conscious and balanced life through self-discovery, relationships, education, and Integrated Healing

-Estuary practitioners have completed seven years of training with The School of Self Healing Arts and are Pastoral Counselors.
-These pastoral counseling therapists dedicate themselves to assisting you with your healing and spiritual growth.
-Our facilitators are qualified to address a broad range of concerns, including depression, anxiety, cancer recovery, chronic illness and others.
+In addition to any traditional education in counseling psychology, the Estuary practitioners have also completed at least six years of training with The School of Self Healing Arts and are Pastoral Counselors.
+These integrative therapists dedicate themselves to assisting you with your healing and spiritual growth.
+Our facilitators are qualified to address a broad range of concerns, including depression, anxiety, relationships, cancer recovery, chronic illness and others.

 For a more comprehensive list of issues assisted and treated by The Estuary, please see our services page or call The Estuary at 615-467-6462.